 Therefore, the element Z = 114 is available in the seventh period and fourth group in the periodic table.

 Q-6) What is the atomic number of element keeping in mind both the cases given below;

 Ans.)
-First period is having 2 elements and second period is having 8 elements.
+First period is having 2 elements and the second period is having 8 elements.
 So, the third period begins with element Z = 11.
-Presently, third period contains 8 elements.
-So, 18th element is the last element of the third period and this 18th element is present in 18th group.
+Presently, the third period contains 8 elements.
+So, the 18th element is the last element of the third period and this 18th element is present in the 18th group.
 Thus, the element in the seventeenth group of the 3rd period is having atomic number 17 i.e. Z = 17.

 Q-7) Which element do you think would have been named by

 a) Seaborgium (Sg) which has an atomic number, Z = 106

 b) Lawrencium (Lr) which has an atomic number, Z = 103 and Berkelium (Bk) which has an atomic number, Z = 97